Do You Have Ineffective Counsel? Signs That Your Lawyer Is Not Working for You

 Signs Your Counsel Is Not Working For You

-If you suspect that your attorney is ill equipped to handle your legal case, there are certain signs that you want to remain vigilant for.
+If you suspect that your lawyer is ill equipped to handle your legal case, there are certain signs that you want to remain vigilant for.
 These signs include the following:

-- Your attorney routinely makes decisions without consulting with you first.
-Whether you are on trial for a criminal charge or have hired an attorney for a civil case, your legal counsel should always consult with you prior to making any decisions regarding your case.
-If your attorney proceeds without consulting with you first—for instance, if they accept a plea bargain on your behalf without discussing it with you first—bring the matter to the attention of the judge trying your case.
+- Your lawyer routinely makes decisions without consulting with you first.
+Whether you are on trial for a criminal charge or have hired an lawyer for a civil case, your legal counsel should always consult with you prior to making any decisions regarding your case.
+If your lawyer proceeds without consulting with you first—for instance, if they accept a plea bargain on your behalf without discussing it with you first—bring the matter to the attention of the judge trying your case.

-- Your attorney is late to file notices and motions.
+- Your lawyer is late to file notices and motions.
 In all legal matters, timing is everything.
-If your attorney misses a deadline for filing a motion or submitting a notice, it could mean the difference between winning your case and going to jail.
+If your lawyer misses a deadline for filing a motion or submitting a notice, it could mean the difference between winning your case and going to jail.
 Take note of how many deadlines your lawyer misses; if it happens more than once, you may have grounds for an appeal.

 - Your lawyer behaves unprofessionally.
 While professionalism is a subjective term, there are things that your lawyer can do that are so far beyond the scope of professionalism as to call for immediate need for review.
 This can range from making a circus of your case by wearing outlandish attire to your court hearings to sharing information about your case with unrelated third parties.
 Because your lawyer is representing you, any acts of unprofessionalism can significantly affect the outcome of your case, and as such, are cause for concern.